Null9703/10Pearls-Shine-Data-Science-Internship-Project/README.md

 Report your findings for this module.

 ## Module 4: Model Deployment and API Consumption
 Goal: Develop a frontend web application for your model using Flask.
-Furthermore, develop an API endpoint as well.
+Furthermore, develop API endpoints as well.
 ### Step 1
 Load the model, its scaler, and polynomial features objects from pickle files.
 ### Step 2
-Develop API and web application using Flask.
+Develop API endpoints and web application using Flask.
 ### Step 3
 Prepare an html page to display as the frontend for your web application.
 ### Step 4